cofoundry-cms/Cofoundry.Docs/src/Framework/Static Files.md

-﻿Cofoundry automatically sets up the static file middleware, serving files from the website content root (using `IHostingEnvironment.WebRootFileProvider`) as well as files embedded in Cofoundry and any plugin assemblies.
+Cofoundry automatically sets up the static file middleware, serving files from the website content root (using `IHostingEnvironment.WebRootFileProvider`) as well as files embedded in Cofoundry and any plugin assemblies.

 ## IStaticFileViewHelper